 Winter at the Lodge is an accessible wonderland of snow.
 Snowshoeing, cross country skiing and snowmobiling.
 The winter’s opportunities for solitude at Wallowa Lake Lodge is often not otherwise available in our busy lives.

 During late January, Joseph hosts the Eagle Cap Extreme Sled Dog races.
-This is one of only six qualifying races for teams to qualify to compete in the Iditetod or Yukon Quest races.
+This is one of only six qualifying races for teams to qualify to compete in the Iditerod or Yukon Quest races.

 Please note: The Lodge is committed to your quiet, relaxed and comfortable stay … free from telephones, elevators, television and air conditioning.
 Wi-Fi is available for your convenience.
 The lodge, cabins and entire grounds are no-smoking and pet free zones.
 Pets and smoking are not allowed in the Lodge, Cabins or anywhere on the grounds.